 - You are having trouble paying for your prescription drugs

 Medicare Part D offers programs that may help pay for your prescription drug expenses if you qualify.
 By enrolling in a prescription drug plan, your drug costs can be lower.
-If you are eligible for Medicare, you should seriously consider a prescription drug plan and learn when to enroll today.
+If you are eligible for Medicare, you should seriously consider a prescription drug plan and learn when to when to enroll in a Medicare Part D plan today.

 1Your Individual Enrollment Period is the 7-month period that starts 3 months before your 25th month of getting Social Security or Railroad Retirement Board disability benefits and ends 3 months after your 25th month of getting disability benefits.
 Your coverage will begin the first day of the month after you ask to join a plan.
 If you join during one of the 3 months before you first get Medicare, your coverage will begin the first day of your 25th month of entitlement to disability payments.